All Episodes

 I thought that was great.

-How did that how did that make you feel, Peggy?
+How did that make you feel, Peggy?

-Oh my golly.
+Oh, my golly.

 I was beyond excited.